 Go Off-the-Beaten-Path to the Oratory of Battuti

-Dating back to the 1600s, the interiors of the chapel are filled with incredibly detailed baroque structures that were created by Michelangelo, including figures of St. Petronius, and St. Proculus.
+The chapel dates back to the 1600s.
+Its interiors are filled with incredibly detailed baroque structures that were created by Michelangelo.
+Look out for the figures of St. Petronius, and St. Proculus.

-Most people bypass the church of Santa Maria della Vita and the Oratory of Battuti, and guidebooks do not list the chapel as one of the recommended things to do in Bologna.
-In that way, admiring its frescoes and carvings, beneath a haze of incense and candles becomes even more magical.
+Most people bypass the church of Santa Maria Della Vita and the Oratory of Battuti.
+Guidebooks do not list the chapel as one of the recommended things to do in Bologna.

-Schedule Time to Visit the Museums of Bologna
+Schedule a Time to Visit the Museums of Bologna

 If you are interested in learning more about Bologna’s history, there are several noteworthy museums in the city that make for an interesting visit.
-Bologna’s Archaeological museum hosts a number of fascinating exhibitions which display artifacts from various civilisations and time periods – from the ancient Greeks and the Roman empire to the modern era.
+Bologna’s Archaeological Museum hosts a number of fascinating exhibitions.

-The Museum for the memory of Ustica is a thought-provoking place dedicated to Italy’s biggest conspiracy theory: the “Ustica massacre” (Strage di Ustica) which saw a domestic Italian flight from Bologna to Palermo mysteriously explode, causing all of those on-board to lose their lives.
+The Museum for the Memory of Ustica is a thought-provoking place.
+It is dedicated to Italy’s biggest conspiracy theory: the “Ustica massacre” (Strage di Ustica).

 A number of theories surround the Ustica massacre, each of which is discussed at the museum.
-The wreckage of the plane is on display at the museum.
+The wreckage of the plane is also on display.

 Haggle Your Way Through La Piazzola Market

-This is just one of several specialty markets in Bologna.
-Others worth looking out for include the Mercato delle Erbe food market, and the Fiera del Libro book market.
+La Piazzola is just one of several specialty markets in Bologna.
+Others worth looking out for include the Mercato Delle Erbe food market and the Fiera del Libro book market.

 Admire the Ornate Architecture of the Palace of Archiginnasio